 - WooCommerce-Forum on wpde.org

-You can WooCommerce find more tips in our 70 sites e-book WooCommerce for professionals: online shops with WordPress .
-The book is aimed not only at freelancers, agencies and WP professionals but also beginners.
+You can find more tips on WooCommerce in our 70+ sites strong e-book WooCommerce for professionals: Online shops with WordPress .
+It is aimed at freelancers, agencies, WP professionals, but also at beginners.

-We are looking forward to meeting you at a WordCamp - regularly RAIDBOXES sponsors camps and meetups in the German speaking area.
+We look forward to meeting you at a WordCamp - Raidboxes regularly sponsors camps and meetups in German-speaking countries.
 You have further questions about WooCommerce?
-Then please use the comment function.
+Then feel free to use the comment function.